Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

         }
     }

+## Constructing the best API
+When constructing the best API, you want your server to make sense.
+With most servers you can get long URL chains because you will have so many routes to do so many

+Say you want to get the posts that a user has.
+We would send a request to the URL `/user/:ID/posts`.
+Now if we wanted to see a specific post by the user, we could send a request to `/post/:ID` because we just care about the POST, not the user.

 ## Authentication
 You want to authenticate your user using tokens in a header, or a cookie which is in the header.
 An example would be passing a jwt with a header